 On July 2018, Daikin Applied Europe developed and releasing to the market the first chiller in the industry to use R-32 refrigerant - the EWAT-B. This range has been offering incredibly high energy efficiency levels and a very reduced impact on the environment.

 Being first in developing technologies often results in being technological leaders.
-That gives unrivalled understanding of how to meet customers’ needs and expectations with that technology.
+That gives an unrivalled understanding of how to meet customers’ needs and expectations with that technology.

 To date, with the EWAT-B, Daikin has provided 400,000 kW of cooling capacity in HVAC projects all around the world, making thousands of customers satisfied.